 A divorce must settle every portion of the litigants’ lives moving forward.
 Nowhere is this more essential than for the care and custody of children.
 A court can award custody to one or both parents, a order a parent to pay child support, and set visitation schedules.

 A court could also deal with the difficult question of spousal support.
 Under Md.
 Code, Family Law §11-101, either party may make a motion to ask a court to make an alimony order.
-A Montgomery County family lawyer could help people to understand the functions of family courts and to represent their interests in a family court matter.
+A MoCo family lawyer could help people to understand the functions of family courts and to represent their interests in a family court matter.

 Helping People to Avoid Conflict Whenever Possible

-A Montgomery County family lawyer could help individuals who wish to remain on good terms with their other family members moving forward.
+A Montgomery County family law attorney could help individuals who wish to remain on good terms with their other family members moving forward.
 To help in this process, an attorney could represent a person’s interests in all mediation sessions in an attempt to come to a fair settlement without having to fight at trial.

 Attorneys could also help to draft prenuptial, postnuptial, and other marital agreements that could serve to simplify any future divorce case.
 These agreements could speak to the division of assets, the payment of alimony, the payment of child support, and other common sticking points in many family court cases.
 Using these methods, an attorney could help to simplify and shorten many complicated family law matters.